vsparrow/Learning/README.md

 Getting Started with Rails
 http://guides.rubyonrails.org/getting_started.html
 Started March 10 2016
+Finished March 14 2016
 Starting this at same time as Udemy course below, when offsite, video via RDP is no good.
+Nice little intro guide, most errors were all fatfingers.
+Troubleshooting the fatfingers, with having the rails guide as a "cheet sheet" was helpful in getting to learn the app folder structure.
+Nothing like hands on troublshooting.

 Learn Ruby on Rails from scratch
 Started: March 4 2016